mercerx02/Itransition-Course/Task 3/readme.md

 1. The computer generates a cryptographic key (HMAC key) using a secure random generator.

-2. The computer generate HMAC based on the computer's choice(HMAC key + computer choice)
+2. The computer generates a HMAC based on the computer's choice(HMAC key + computer choice)

 3. The HMAC is displayed for verification purposes.